TonyFPY/TonyFPY/README.md

 - ⚡ Fun fact: ...
 -->

-I’m a MSCS student at Brown University 🎓 starting from 2022 Fall and is expected to graduate in Spring 2024.
+I’m a PhD student at Columbia University 🎓 starting from 2024 Fall.
 Please reach out to me 😄 if you want to know more about me!

 #### My Info

 🖥️ Here is my **[person website](https://tonyfpy.github.io/about/)** to share my ideas.

-💬 I am interested in **Human-AI Interaction**.
-If you have any ideas about **Interactive Intelligence**, feel free to contact me.
+💬 I am interested in **Neural AI**, **Cognitive Computational Neuroscience**, **Representation Learning**, **Human-AI Interaction**.
+If you want to share any ideas, please contact me.

 📞 Connect with me